 In our 3-day all-inclusive tour in Alentejo, we've round up the region's top restaurants, wineries, and places to stay.

-You'll spend the first night at the exclusive wine resort L'AND Vineyards where you'll have dinner at the modern in-house Michelin-starred restaurant before snuggling into bed, right under the stars - quite literally, as you'll have a skylight window right above your head.
+You'll spend the first night at the exclusive wine resort L'AND Vineyards where you'll have dinner at the modern in-house restaurant, that has been since 2014 on and off a Michelin Star restaurant. before snuggling into bed, right under the stars - quite literally, as you'll have a skylight window right above your head.

 You'll start the following day with a visit to nearby Monte da Ravasqueira and Adega da Cartuxa.
 While there, you will have the opportunity to taste some of its best wines - as well as sample some olive oil - paired with charcuterie, cheeses, and locally produced jams.